-This article is a review of the main experimental applications of Fluctuation Theorems (FTs) and summarizes the plenary talk given at STATPHYS24.
-In order to define the main contents let us consider several simple examples.
-The simplest and most basic out of equilibrium system is a thermal conductor whose extremities are connected to two heat baths at different temperatures, as sketched in fig.1.
-The second law of thermodynamics imposes that in average the heat flows from the hot to the cold reservoir (from H to C in fig.1).
-However the second law does not say anything about fluctuations and in principle one can observe for a short time a heat current in the opposite direction.
-What is the probability of observing these rare events?
-As a general rule when the size of the system decreases the role of fluctuations increases.
-Thus from an experimental point of view it is reasonable to think that such rare events can be observed in systems that are small.
-A good candidate could be for example the thermal conduction in a nanotube whose extremities are connected to two heat baths [1], exactly in the spirit of fig.1.
-In reality in this kind of experiments the measure of the mean quantities [1] is already difficult and of course the analysis of fluctuations is even more complicated.
-However there is an electrical analogy, shown in fig.1b), of the thermal model of fig.1a).
-Let us consider an electrical conductor connected to a potential difference $V = V_A - V_B$ and kept at temperature T by a heat bath .
-If the mean current $\bar{I} = V/R$ (R being the electrical resistance of the conductor) is of the order of $10^{-13}$ A and the injected power is about $100k_BT \simeq 10^{-19}$ J ( $k_B$ is the Boltzmann constant) then the instantaneous current inside the resistance has fluctuations whose amplitude is comparable to the mean, as shown in fig.1c).
-The variance of these fluctuations is $\delta I^2 \simeq k_B T/(R \tau_0)$ where $\tau_0$ is the characteristic time constant of the electrical circuit.
-In the specific case of Fig. 1c) the current reverses with respect to the mean value.
-The probability of having those negative currents have been studied both theoretically and experimentally in ref.
-[2, 3] within the context of fluctuation theorems, that we will present in sec.3.
+small.
+A good candidate could be for example the thermal conduction in a nanotube whose extremities are connected to two heat baths [1], exactly in the spirit of figure 1.
+In reality in these kinds of experiments the measuring of the mean quantities [1] is already difficult and of course the analysis of fluctuations is even more complicated.
+However there is an electrical analogy, shown in figure 1(b), of the thermal model of figure 1(a).
+Let us consider an electrical conductor connected to a potential difference $V = V_A - V_B$ and kept at temperature T by a heat bath.
+If the mean current $\bar{I} = V/R$ (R being the electrical resistance of the conductor) is of the order of $10^{-13}$ A and the injected power is about $100k{\rm B}T \simeq 10^{-19}$ J ( $k{\rm B}$ is the Boltzmann constant) then the instantaneous current inside the resistance has fluctuations whose amplitude is comparable to the mean, as shown in figure 1(c).
+The variance of these fluctuations is $\delta I^2 \simeq k{\rm B}T/(R\tau_0)$ where $\tau_0$ is the characteristic time constant of the electrical circuit.
+In the specific case of figure 1(c) the current reverses with respect to the mean value.
+The probabilities of having those negative currents have been studied both theoretically and experimentally in [2,3] within the context of fluctuation theorems, that we will present in section 3.

-We discuss a second example where the source of fluctuation is not the coupling with a thermal bath, as in the case of the electrical conductor, but it is either a chaotic flows or a chaotic force produced by the non-linear interaction of many degrees of freedom of a dissipative system sustained by an external driving.
+We discuss a second example where the source of fluctuation is not the coupling with a thermal bath, as in the case of the electrical conductor, but is either a chaotic flow or a chaotic force produced by the non-linear interaction of many degrees of freedom of a dissipative system sustained by an external driving.
 We will refer to them as chaotic systems.
-Let us consider a turbulent wind flowing around an object as sketched in fig.2a),b).
-The wind exerts a mean force $F_0$ on the object but the instantaneous force, plotted in fig.2c), is a strongly fluctuating quantity which presents negative values [4], i.e. the object moves against the wind,fig.2b).
-In such a case the mean work done by the wind on the object is about $0.
-J \simeq 10^{20} k_B T$ and obviously thermal fluctuations do not play any role but so does the chaotic flow, which produces the fluctuations.
-Other similar examples can be found for example in shaken granular media [5, 6], discussed in sec.6.
+Let us consider a turbulent wind flowing around an object as sketched in figures 2(a) and (b).
+The wind exerts a mean force $F_0$ on the object but the instantaneous force, plotted in figure 2(c), is a strongly fluctuating quantity which presents negative values [4], i.e. the object moves against the wind; figure 2(b).
+In such a case the mean work done by the wind on the object is about 0.1 J $\simeq 10^{20} k{\rm B}T$ , and obviously thermal fluctuations do not play any role, but the chaotic flow does, which produces the fluctuations.
+Other similar examples can be found in for example shaken granular media [5, 6], discussed in section 6.